IBM/chatbot-deployer/README.md

 ### What's it do?

-Clicking the `Get this bot` button will:
+Clicking the `Deploy this bot` button will:

 * Create an IBM Cloud DevOps pipeline
 * Create a _Watson Assistant_ service called `Bot Asset Exchange Workspaces`